 Create A Realistic Drawing By Adding Value To The Apricot

-Adding value to the apricot will create a three-dimensional illusion an make the apricot pop off the drawing surface.
+Adding value to the apricot will create a three-dimensional illusion and make the apricot pop off the drawing surface.

-Before you start to add value to your drawing, stand back to think about what you are going to be drawing.
+Before you add value to your drawing, stand back to think about what you will be drawing.

-Identify which direction the light is coming from and where the darkest values are on the apricot.
+Identify the direction from which the light is coming and where the darkest values are on the apricot.